 Great Mains for This Salad

-Stuffed chicken breast: This recipe is perfect for a quick yet elegant meal that plates perfectly on a weeknight or at your next dinner party.
-Prosciutto and cream cheese are the perfect pairing.
-To make the meal even more exciting serve it up with a sweet and tangy tree tomato salad that will surely impress your guests!
+If you’re after some much needed protein, try this stuffed chicken breast: This recipe is perfect for a quick yet elegant meal that plates perfectly on a weeknight or at your next dinner party.

 Frequently Asked Questions